ShellCode33/CredSLayer/README.md

 * HTTP
 * LDAP
 * HTTP
+* SNMP
+* MySQL

-It is also able to look for email addresses, credit card numbers, visited URLs.
+It is also able to look for email addresses, credit card numbers.

 Because it uses Wireshark dissectors, it's really easy to write new ones.
 Understand: more will come.

-# Tests

-A lot of unit tests have been made in order to prevent unexpected behavior from happening.
-Of course no software is perfect, if you spot anything weird, please open an issue.

-**Note:** This tool has been tested using tshark 3.0.0 and Python 3.7

 # Credits